InTeGrate Modules and Courses >Environmental Justice and Freshwater Resources - Spanish > Unit 2: The Water Cycle and Freshwater Resources

 Assessment

 WATER CYCLE AND WATER CYCLE SUSTAINABILITY: Student participation in the previous activities and their ability to answer how the different scenarios may affect and influence their communities.
-Assessment may be given orally as a class or group discussion or instructor may require written answers at the end of each activity.
-A grading rubric is provided if students were required to turn in individual water cycle diagrams and/or for discussion of scenarios.
+Assessment may be given orally as a class or group discussion or the instructor may require written answers at the end of each activity.
+A grading rubric is provided if students are required to turn in individual water cycle diagrams and/or for discussion of scenarios.
 Unit 2 assessment rubric Spanish (Microsoft Word 2007 (.docx) 116kB Apr28 16)

 References and Resources